Skip to main content

 Endpoint Monitoring

 All endpoints that the product accesses need to be monitored in Datadog.
-Monitors should be configured according to the guidance in this document.
-To satisfy this standard, VFS teams must complete a playbook that details how they will respond to any errors that fire.
+Monitors should be configured according to the guidance in Endpoint monitoring.
+To satisfy this standard, teams must complete a playbook that details how they will respond to any errors that fire.

 Minimum requirements to meet this standard